Hyunjung-Jayho/test/DONT push the dispenser(0413).md

 ## 1. NEWS(20.03.19): DONT Push Dispenser ver 0.4

-* In the same axis of  "DONT/WASH", we developed non-contact type of  liquid dispenser in the purpose of reducing the cross contamination occured at the surface of pump-type hand sanitizers.
+* In the same axis of  "DONT/WASH", we developed non-contact type of  liquid dispenser in the purpose of reducing the cross-contamination, which can occur when touching at the surface of pump-type hand sanitizers.
-* (추가 제안) 자동분사타입의 손세정제의 사용이 가능하지 않을 때 이 장치가 유용할 것입니다.